This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are tourist boats that provide a ride to the Island at Dubrovnik’s Old Port (Porporela).
 They leave every 1 1/2 hours in low season and up to every fifteen minutes in high season and cost about 40 Kuna (5 Euros) as of this writing.

 Be sure to ask the time of the last boat offered by the company that you choose, as overnight stays are not allowed.
 If you need a place to stay, check out these recommendations about where to stay in Dubrovnik (by a local).

 Guided Tours to Lokrum Island

-If you’d prefer to leave the planning to someone else, there are several guided tours and activities to make things simple!
+If you’d prefer to leave the planning to someone else, there are several guided tours of Lokrum Island and activities to make things simple!

 Pin or bookmark the post for later!

 Here are a few additional articles to inspire or help you plan your visit to Croatia (including enjoying some amazing Croatian Cuisine to sample during your visit).